Frances Fisher: Personal life

 In 1970, when Fisher was 18, she married her high school sweetheart Billy Mack Hamilton.
 They divorced two years later.

-Fisher was in a relationship with Unforgiven co-star Clint Eastwood in the early to mid-1990s.
-During that time, the couple had a daughter, Francesca Eastwood (born 1993).
+Fisher was in a relationship with Unforgiven co-star Clint Eastwood in the early-to-mid-1990s.
+During that time, the couple had a daughter, Francesca (b.
+1993).

 After her split from Eastwood, Fisher dated fellow actor George Clooney in 1995.

 Fisher has explained that finding a boyfriend was difficult while raising a child on her own.
 She stated in 2010 that "as a single mom, you know, it's been a different thing.
 No gentleman callers."